1 What is Caching

 If you implement it correctly each rendering of the partial should be faster now:

-In Rails 5 you can speed up the rendering even more.
+You can speed up the rendering even more.

 If you look at the fronts/show